Subscribe for real-time financial insights on Trade Target’s WhatsApp Channels

 What is Insurance?

-Insurance is a legal agreement between the insurer (insurance company) and the insured (that is you), also known as insurance coverage or a policy.
+Insurance definition: Insurance is a legal agreement between the insurer (insurance company) and the insured (you), also known as insurance coverage or a policy.

 It’s like a deal where you get protection, which the insurance company provides.
 You pay a regular amount, known as the ‘premium,’ to the insurance company.
 In return, they promise to support you financially if unexpected events like accidents or health issues happen.

-However, there are rules; they will only cover what’s agreed upon in advance, and the amount they give you depends on your premium payments.
-Essentially, insurance acts as a safety plan; while investing a little now, you shield yourself from potential financial crises in the future.
+However, they will only cover what’s agreed upon in advance, and the amount they give you depends on your premium payments.
+Essentially, insurance acts as a safety plan, while investing a little now, you shield yourself from potential financial crises in the future.

 In today’s world, Insurance extends beyond cars and health, and you can even safeguard belongings like art or pets.
 It’s about prioritizing what’s dear to you and ensuring it stays protected.